 Who's in: OF Curtis Granderson, RP Chan Ho Park, OF Marcus Thames, OF Randy Winn, 1B/DH Nick Johnson, SP Javier Vasquez

-OF Johnny Damon, RP Phil Coke, DH Hideki Matsui, SP Ian Kennedy, RP Chad Gaudin, OF Melky
+Who's Out: OF Johnny Damon, RP Phil Coke, DH Hideki Matsui, SP Ian Kennedy, RP Chad Gaudin, OF Melky

 Cabrera